The Short Story

 Editorial realism is a term I’ve coined.
 (At least, I haven’t found anyone else using it.)
-The realist school of editing boils down to this overarching principle: there are limits.
+The realist school of editing boils down to this overarching principle of our existence: there are limits.
 Writers and editors face real-world limits to the quality they can produce, based primarily on time and budget.

-I know full well this is not what authors want to hear.
-But y’all, I’m saying it as an experienced, detail-oriented professional editor inclined toward perfectionism.
-I constantly see how the way something is written could be better.
-I also have many years of experience collaborating with other professional editors who likewise make a living from their ability to see the room for improvement in a manuscript.
+I know full well that “limits to quality” is not what authors want to hear.
+But y’all, I’m saying these things as a professional editor whose detail-orientedness inclines toward perfectionism.
+I constantly, often involuntarily see how something could be written better.
+I also have a decade of experience collaborating with other professional editors who likewise make a living from their ability to see the room for improvement in a manuscript.

 To survive as an editor and an author, I’ve had to learn to take a step back and know when to say, to myself or others, “This is good enough.”
-However, I’ve found it beneficial to add qualifiers to my realist, “good enough” mindset: “This book or piece of writing is good enough for its intended purpose and audience right now.”
+I also find it clarifying (and reassuring) to add qualifiers: “This book or piece of writing is good enough for its intended purpose and audience right now.”

 I’m well aware that to some folks, this makes me sound like a less than competent editor.
 A cynical soul might note the convenience of devising an editorial philosophy that rationalizes mistakes.
 Well, I can’t help any of that.
 Think what you must.